RocketMan1988/EDMC-Passport-System/README.md

 ## Installation

+Note: [EDMC](https://github.com/Marginal/EDMarketConnector/wiki) is required to use this plugin.

 1. On EDMC's Plugins settings tab press the _Open_ button.
 This reveals the _plugins_ folder where EDMC looks for plugins.
 2. Download the [latest release](https://github.com/RocketMan1988/EDMC-Passport-System/releases).
 3. Open the _.zip_ archive that you downloaded and move the _EDMC-Passport-System_ folder contained inside into the _plugins_ folder.
+4) Continue to read the Usage, Settings, and 'Import Journal Files' sections for the rest of the required steps.

 You will need to re-start EDMC to use the newly added plugin.